 Leaving home as a young person

 When to leave home is a major decision which should not be taken lightly.
-Although leaving home will grant you more freedom, it also means you will have responsibilities that you have probably not had to deal with before.
+Although leaving home will grant you more freedom, it also means you'll have responsibilities that you have probably not had to deal with before.

 The best way to leave home is after careful thought and planning.
 Leaving your parental home at a very young age, especially if you have nowhere to go, should be the very last option that you should consider.
 You could easily end up homeless.